Loch Lomond Dining Ideas

 Enjoy a new menu and revamped bar and restaurant at the Lodge on Loch Lomond Hotel which has recently been awarded 2 AA Rosettes for the high quality of its dining.
 Stop by its sister hotel the Inn on Loch Lomond, or get cosy by the fireside at the Loch Lomond Arms Hotel.
 Balmaha based The Oak Tree Inn is a popular spot to dine after climbing Conic Hill, or posing for a selfie with the iconic Tom Weir statue.

-Cameron House Hotel has great dining options for families and different budgets including the Boathouse, Martin Wishart and The Claret Jug.
+Cameron House Hotel has great dining options for families and different budgets including the Boathouse and The Claret Jug at the Carrick.

 Don’t forget Café St. Mocha Kiosk is open again 9am -5pm on Luss Pier for great coffee, ice-cream and snacks, or why not enjoy a glass of wine and some delicious Scottish seafood in the Luss Seafood Bar?
 Stock up on locally made designer gifts at the Luss General Store while in the village.

-In Balloch, catch the Farmer’s & Craft Market on the first and third Sunday of every month at Loch Lomond Shores.
+In Balloch, catch the Farmer’s & Craft Market every weekend at Loch Lomond Shores.

 The Helensburgh Market in the Square is held regularly on the second Saturday of each month, with lots of delicious food and drink from local producers.

-Loch Lomond’s paddle steamer, the Maid of the Loch, is open daily until Autumn, with a new café and restaurant, serving hot meals and will be open daily from 10am to 5pm.
+Loch Lomond’s paddle steamer, the Maid of the Loch, is open daily until Autumn (check opening times), with a new café and restaurant, serving hot meals and will be open daily from 10am to 5pm.

 Summer holiday season is the perfect time to try something new: sample a dram at Glengoyne Distillery or Auchentoshan Distillery, or try some delicious locally brewed beers from Loch Lomond Brewery, available locally, at many bars and restaurants.